-I?notified?the folks at Blogger last week, following their procedure by?attaching a copy of my passport photo for proof of identity.
-By using my real name and photo, not just my screen name, Smite may have temporarily?dealt a heavy blow to my identity but he also gave me legal leverage in persuing him.
+I notified the folks at Blogger last week, following their procedure by attaching a copy of my passport photo for proof of identity.
+By using my real name and photo, not just my screen name, Smite may have temporarily dealt a heavy blow to my identity but he also gave me legal leverage in pursuing him.
 I’ve been watching to see how Blogger would deal with the offender and the site was finally removed today.

 Of course, I’m pleased to be me again.
 More than that, this experience has taught me that it’s possible to make some dough off my own work.
 It’s been proven by Smite and his boatload of field testing, field testing that I’ve already paid for and learned a great deal from.
 Thanks for all the hard work, Dude.
 I’ll use it wisely.

 Then again, perhaps the wiser choice is to stick with WordPress whose policy states: